fjtirado/knative_workflow_python/README.md

 kn func build
 ```

-Once it finished, make sure minikube is running with knative profile activated (if you have setup it before, you just need to start minikube with `minikube start -p profile`) and type
+Once it finished, make sure minikube is running with knative profile activated (if you have setup it before, you just need to start minikube with `minikube start -p knative`) and type

 ```
 minikube image load dev.local/test -p knative